David Blunkett: Home secretary

 In 2004, it emerged that Blunkett had directed Home Office civil servants to closely monitor and counter the findings of Migration Watch UK, which controversially included manipulating the timing of statistical releases to avoid criticism from the pressure group.

 Blunkett resigned as home secretary on 15 December 2004, amidst allegations that he helped fast-track the renewal of a work permit for his ex-lover's nanny.

 Blunkett thanked the Jewish community in 2005 for its "extraordinary support" when "things got difficult" in his personal and professional life, and said that "I won't let you down.
 I feel deeply honoured when friends from the Jewish community are prepared to welcome me.
 I feel like one of the family."
 While he was born a Methodist, his son with Kimberly Quinn attended a Jewish nursery, as Quinn has Jewish heritage.
 In 2005, he was presented with an honorary doctorate by Haifa University.
 He is a member of Labour Friends of Israel.

 The accusations made against him in November 2004 formed part of an acrimonious public conflict playing out in the Family Court in respect of contested Contact and Responsibility Orders.
 Clarity about the circumstances and events leading up to and surrounding his departure emerged in the phone hacking trial of 2013/14.
 On 24 June 2014, Andy Coulson, the former editor of the News of the World and head of communications for David Cameron, was found guilty of a charge of conspiracy to intercept voicemails.
 Blunkett's detailed evidence was instrumental in the conviction of Andy Coulson, arising from the interview he undertook with Blunkett in August 2004, prior to the News of the World front-page story about his private life.

 One aspect of criminal justice changes which Blunkett later indicated he regretted most was introducing imprisonment for public protection in the Criminal Justice Act 2003.
 This particular sentence had resulted in individuals with repeat, but often minor, offences unable to gain release through the Parole Board, resulting in imprisonment for far longer than had ever been anticipated.
 In 2012, the European Court of Human Rights declared them unlawful for new offenders, but not retrospectively, leaving nearly 3,000 prisoners on the regime.
-Blunkett was instrumental, with others across parliament, in bringing about substantial change in the Victims and Prisoners Act 2024, which saw 1800 IPP prisoners on license released from those conditions in November 2024.
+Blunkett was instrumental, with others across parliament, in bringing about substantial change in the Victims and Prisoners Act 2024, which saw 1800 IPP prisoners on licence released from those conditions in November 2024.